ArianaPierro/escape-maze/README.md

 (fifth paragraph = future areas of improvement)
 Some areas for future improvement are that I could probably add obstacles to make the maze more difficult.
 It was something that I included in my proposal that I didn't end up getting to, and was too ambitious for.
-If I had more time I would draw the obstacles in and add them as a list so that I could blit an obstacle onto the screen.
+If I had more time I would draw the obstacles, then add them to my repository through my game images folder, and add them as a list in my program so that I could blit an obstacle onto the screen.
 I would then make it so the obstacle could fade in and out, almost like the digital rain.